-For a DIY Statue of Liberty costume, green face paint paired with a cut-out paper crown and flashlight will give you an inexpensive but immediately recognizable look.
-Or, go all out with a Lady Liberty costume that includes a gown, headpiece, and torch.
+For a DIY Statue of Liberty costume, face paint and a flowy blue-green dress paired with a cut-out paper crown and flashlight will give you an inexpensive but immediately recognizable look.
+Really sell it with a Statue of Liberty accessories kit or go all out with a Lady Liberty costume that includes a gown, headpiece, and torch.

 A big camera and an oversized map that you can’t seem to fold up correctly are all you need to pull off the stereotypical tourist costume.
 A fanny pack, colorful cocktail, and a habit of standing in the middle of the sidewalk will add some authentic details to your costume.

 If you have a red-and-white striped shirt in your closet, find a matching hat and some round glasses, and you have a Where’s Waldo costume.
 Hide yourself somewhere in a crowded party and see how long it takes people to find you.

 Put on your best business casual outfit and pair it with this hat, gloves, and wing set to create an easy flight attendant costume.
 Make lots of new friends at your Halloween party by stocking a tray with in-flight snacks (or airplane-size liquor bottles) and doling them out as you walk around.